 (2) the results for all ballots tabulated; and

 (3) if a ballot-level comparison audit is being conducted, the cast vote records for all ballots tabulated.

+(4) If a batch-comparison audit is being conducted, the totals for each ballot option in each contest included in the batch.

-(b) If the RLA software tool identifies any inconsistencies in the information entered under subdivision (a), the elections official shall resolve the inconsistencies before the audit proceeds.
+(b) If the RLA software tool identifies any inconsistencies in the information entered under subdivision (a), the elections official shall resolve the inconsistencies before the audit proceeds, and report on any changes made

 (c) After the data have been submitted under subdivisions (a) and (b), the elections official shall generate a random seed pursuant to section 20120.

 (d) The elections official shall enter the random seed into the RLA software tool.
-The RLA software tool will generate a list of particular ballots or batches of ballots from the ballot manifest to inspect manually.
+The RLA software tool will generate a list random numbers generated and then a list of particular ballots or batches of ballots from the ballot manifest to inspect manually.

 (e) The elections official may at any point decide to conduct a full manual tally of any contest(s) whose outcomes have not yet been confirmed by the RLA.
 In the event that the elections official conducts a full manual tally, the RLA of that contest shall be suspended.
 Such a manual tally shall follow the procedure specified in Elections Code section 15290.

+(f) Additionally, if the election official has equipment that can produce ballot images and has secured those images based on the "Trusted System" guidelines to be adoped by the SOS, then the election official can suspend the RLA after the first round and finish the audit using the ballot-image audit approach, where all ballots are incuded in the audit and it is performed by an independent third party.

 Note: Authority cited: Section 12172.5 Government Code; Section 15367, Elections Code.
 Reference: Section 15290, Elections Code.